Jack Butterfield (baseball): South Florida

 Following the 1974 season, Butterfield left Maine to become the head coach at South Florida (USF), in part due to tension with Maine's administration over the program's funding.
 He coached at USF for two seasons (1975–1976) and had an overall record of 61-24-1.
 At USF, future Toronto Blue Jays manager Carlos Tosca was Butterfield's equipment manager.

 Head coaching record

 Below is a table of Butterfield's yearly records as a collegiate head baseball coach.

 Professional baseball

 In 1976, Butterfield left USF at the request of Yankees owner George Steinbrenner to become a scout for New York.
 The following year, he was named the organization's Director of Player Development and Scouting, a position he served in for the next three seasons.

 Death

-Early on November 16, 1979, Butterfield was killed in a car crash in Paramus, New Jersey.
-His car crashed into a street sweeper stopped on the side of road.
+Early on November 16, 1979, Butterfield was killed when his car crashed into a street sweeper stopped in the fast lane of Route 17 in Paramus, New Jersey.
+The Yankee organization, already reeling from the death of Thurmon Munson the preceding summer, was devastated.
 Steinbrenner said of his death: "The magnitude of our loss cannot be expressed in words.
-He was the epitome of what you'd look for in a teacher of young men."
+He was the epitome of what you'd look for in a teacher of young men.
+His abilities were amply displayed by what he did for our farm system in three seasons, culminating in championships for all five of our farm teams last summer.
+I doubt that we will ever be able to replace Jack Butterfield.
+He was that great, and he was dedicated to the Yankees and the Yankee traditions."